NAGENDRANADH02/HKsmartstore/README.md

 - Dashboard analytics view

 ✅ **Prime Subscription System**
-- Customers can subscribe for exclusive discounts and benefits
+- Customers can subscribe to earn and refer new users

 ✅ **Referral & Wallet System**
 - Earn wallet balance when users register using referral code